 Many South African suppliers think they can transplant their operations into other African cities and deliver the same product or service at the same price.
 This is an unrealistic thought – there are challenges and obstacles that come with doing business in Africa that will affect logistics around service.

 You won’t necessarily be able to charge the same prices as in South Africa, or offer the same turnaround time for that matter.
 Sending a technician out in Lagos, for example, is a totally different experience to sending one out in Durban.
 Infrastructure, roads, traffic and load shedding are all real-life considerations that heed warranting.

 It’s not about being intimidated or worn down by the unique challenges that are part of daily living; it’s about factoring them into your service offering so the customer is satisfied.
 Time frames and service levels will change according to the territory – expect it and embrace it.

 Offer something niche

-What’s interesting about African businesses is the lack of legacy systems means they’re willing to adopt new and innovative systems more quickly and easily – which isn’t the case in South Africa.
+What’s interesting about African businesses is that the lack of legacy systems means they’re willing to adopt new and innovative systems more quickly and easily – which isn’t the case in South Africa.
 In SA, business managers are all too quick to meet new challenges with a ‘we’ve-always-done-it-this-way-so-why-should-we-change-now’ attitude, often to their detriment.